aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 \aosafigure[240pt]{same-origin-policy-images/fig-jsonp-1.png}{JSONP counterexample at time 0}{500l.same-origin-policy.fig-jsonp-1}

-In the next step (\aosafigref{500l.same-origin-policy.fig-jsonp-2}), the browser interprets the JSONP response as a call to `Leak(MySchedule)`.
+In the next step, the browser interprets the JSONP response as a call to `Leak(MySchedule)` (\aosafigref{500l.same-origin-policy.fig-jsonp-2}).
 The rest of the attack is simple; `Leak` can simply be programmed to forward the input argument to `EvilServer`, allowing the attacker to access the victim's sensitive information.

 \aosafigure[180pt]{same-origin-policy-images/fig-jsonp-2.png}{JSONP counterexample at time 1}{500l.same-origin-policy.fig-jsonp-2}